 • Providing a fit and habitable condition for the unit.

-• Responding to any maintenance issues and completing any necessary or agreed repairs as the tenant requests.
+• Responding to any maintenance issues and completing any necessary or agreed repairs as the resident requests.

-• Ensuring the tenant enjoys their property in peace and quiet.
+• Ensuring the resident enjoys their property in peace and quiet.

 • Following the proper eviction guidelines when removing a tenant's property.